Zabatak/tatelecom/readme.txt

 == Installation ==
 1. Copy the entire /ta-telecom/ directory into your /plugins/ directory.
 2. Activate the plugin.
-3. Click on the [settings] link to add your tatelecom information
+3. Click on the [settings] link to add your TA-Telecom information

 == Changelog ==